 - It needs to be coherent and flexible;

-- provides guidance for effective coordination of community relocations;
+- guides effective coordination of community relocations;

-The city, already burdened with poverty, congestion, lack of secure infrastructures, and health hazards are forced to accommodate massive migration by the day.
+The city, already burdened with poverty, congestion, lack of secure infrastructures, and health hazards, is forced to accommodate massive migration by the day.
 (National Geographic, 2019).

 If resettlement is required for these highly vulnerable states, a study revealed that Australia and New Zealand are the two most preferred countries for relocation.

 For countries like New Zealand and Australia identified as the preferred host countries for climigrants in the pacific region, the question remains, are these countries able and willing to accommodate climigrants in case such a phenomenon happens in the not-so-distant future?